"Art objects are lures, attracting certain spirits, and they're a container for that spirit." -Ficino

 Julie Branch is a sculptor living outside of Rotterdam, New York.
 Working primarily in ceramics and fiber she creates figures inspired by nature, dreams and mythology.

 Julie grew up in the Dakotas, Colorado, Hawaii and Montana.
 As an adult she lived in Minnesota, Montana and New York City.
 Throughout her childhood and adult life nature has been an endless source of wonder and solace.
-Raising two children and working as an art therapist underscored the importance of nature in the overall health of people.
+Whether it was watching elephants in Sri Lanka at age 16 or fishers in the woods near her home today, she is an amateur naturalist who has great curiosity and love for nature.
+She has raised two children, worked as an art therapist in a variety of settings, and taught art to people of all ages.
+She currently divides her time between exploring the woods and creating in the studio.